 This adventure is suited for fit, healthy guests who will not be limited by mobility restrictions or altitude.
 Travelers must be able to participate in physical activity, including hikes and walks that take place between 10,000 and 14,500 feet above sea level.
 The lowest altitude on the trip is approximately 5,200 feet, with the highest point at or above approximately 14,500 feet.
 We highly recommend arriving in Addis Ababa, which sits at 7,700 feet, at least one day early in order to acclimate to the elevation and be ready to participate in all activities.
 Ideally, guests should be able to walk at these altitudes for at least two to three miles on both level trails and steep but even trails, as well as on rough terrain, at a leisurely pace for two to three hours.
 We can offer drives in some locations that will access wildlife viewing areas for guests who prefer not to trek the longer distances.

 Participants should be prepared for some long and bumpy rides in 4x4 vehicles, which are not typically designed as well for rugged terrain as 4x4 custom vehicles used for safaris in other areas of Africa.
-Our longest drive is not more than 4–5 hours, but there are no organized toilet facilities on our more rural road journeys.
+Our longest drive is not more than four to five hours, but there are no organized toilet facilities on our more rural road journeys.
 We will still be able to make stops for guests who are comfortable using a private spot behind a bush.
 Guests must be able to climb into and out of 4x4 vehicles unaided.
 They must also be able to negotiate steep, uneven steps without handrails, especially in Lalibela.
 In Lalibela, some of the churches lie almost completely concealed within deep trenches, while others hide in the open mouths of quarried caves.
 Touring the churches involves easy climbing over rocks and maneuvering through a maze of tunnels.
 You will need to bring a headlamp or flashlight, as it is quite dark inside the churches and will be difficult to appreciate all the details without sufficient light.
 Travelers with a sense of adventure and willingness to be flexibile will get the most enjoyment out of this distinctive adventure.

 Important Information About This Trip